 The Annual Faculty Awards support innovative research in the arts, design, and humanities.
-For the 2014-15 academic year, a maximum of 150 awards, each up to $5,000, will be awarded.
-The application period is now closed, and awards were recently announced.
-View the full list of recipients »
+For the 2015-16 academic year, a maximum of 150 awards, each up to $5,000, will be awarded.
+The application period for 2015-16 will open at noon on September 17, 2014.

 Eligibility for Annual Awards

-Applicants for the Imagine Fund $5,000 awards must be tenured or tenure-track faculty in the University of Minnesota system.
-Applications also will be accepted from arts, humanities, and design faculty holding full-time (100%) salaried fixed term appointments who are annually evaluated like tenured and tenure-track faculty (in terms of their research accomplishments, independence and ability to secure external funding.).
+Applicants for the Imagine Fund $5,000 awards must be tenured or tenure-track faculty in the University of Minnesota (system-wide).
+Applications also will be accepted from arts, humanities, and design faculty holding full-time (100%) salaried fixed-term appointments who are annually evaluated like tenured and tenure-track faculty (in terms of their research accomplishments, independence, and ability to secure external funding).

 Note that eligibility does not include: visiting faculty, students pursuing a Ph.D., non-salaried faculty appointment type W or employees with T appointments.

-Attention will be paid to ensure a representative proportion of junior, non-tenured faculty applicants receive these awards.
+Attention will be paid to ensure that a representative proportion of tenure-track faculty applicants receive these awards.
 Only one application per faculty member is permitted.

 Use of Imagine Fund Annual Awards

 - Proposed use for awarded funds must relate to the areas of the arts, humanities, or design.